skrey/yellow-extensions/features/update/README.md

 ## How to add more extensions

-You can download extensions and copy files to your web server.
+You can download extensions and copy them to your web server.
 You can also add extensions at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php install` followed by optional extensions.
 See example below.

 The extension uses the [cURL library](https://github.com/curl/curl) by Daniel Stenberg to download files.